 The School of Latin American Development Studies carries out teaching activities aimed primarily at postgraduate students who are advancing in their academic career.
 For this, it has Research Seminars, Virtual Classes and a Development Policy Studies Program for Latin America and the Caribbean.

 The research seminars are a training space aimed at updating the latest content and knowledge in the disciplines that make up the development studies.
 They convene as speakers academics working at the frontier of knowledge and the community of researchers that the School brings together.

 Virtual classes emerge in the context of the pandemic generated by COVID-19, and the need to reach students in a non-face-to-face way.
 In addition, it has the power to cover a wider audience.
 The virtual classes cover a thematic range that includes structuralist macroeconomics, evolutionary microeconomics, and development theory.

-The Program for Advanced Studies on Latin American Economies is an opportunity to discuss development issues in-depth while respecting the pluralism inherent to development studies.
+The Development Policy Studies Program for Latin America and the Caribbean is an opportunity to discuss development issues in-depth while respecting the pluralism inherent to development studies.
 During the Program, theoretical and empirical issues are addressed, emphasizing the experience of the countries of Latin America and the Caribbean.